Public Access

 My data isn't showing on public views.

-Check that you’ve selected views in the Views tab and that permissions allow public visibility.
+1. View Selection: Check that you've selected the views in the Views tab of public access settings

 Some fields are missing on public pages.